Comparison of Unicode encodings: Efficiency

 UTF-8 requires 8, 16, 24 or 32 bits (one to four bytes) to encode a Unicode character, UTF-16 requires either 16 or 32 bits to encode a character, and UTF-32 always requires 32 bits to encode a character.
-The first 128 Unicode code points, U+0000 to U+007F, used for the C0 Controls and Basic Latin characters and which correspond one-to-one to their ASCII-code equivalents, are encoded using 8 bits in UTF-8, 16 bits in UTF-16, and 32 bits in UTF-32.

-The next 1,920 characters, U+0080 to U+07FF (encompassing the remainder of almost all Latin-script alphabets, and also Greek, Cyrillic, Coptic, Armenian, Hebrew, Arabic, Syriac, Tāna and N'Ko), require 16 bits to encode in both UTF-8 and UTF-16, and 32 bits in UTF-32.
-For U+0800 to U+FFFF, i.e. the remainder of the characters in the Basic Multilingual Plane (BMP, plane 0, U+0000 to U+FFFF), which encompasses the rest of the characters of most of the world's living languages, UTF-8 needs 24 bits to encode a character, while UTF-16 needs 16 bits and UTF-32 needs 32.
-Code points U+010000 to U+10FFFF, which represent characters in the supplementary planes (planes 1–16), require 32 bits in UTF-8, UTF-16 and UTF-32.
+The first 128 Unicode code points, U+0000 to U+007F, which are used for the C0 Controls and Basic Latin characters and which correspond to ASCII, are encoded using 8 bits in UTF-8, 16 bits in UTF-16, and 32 bits in UTF-32.
+The next 1,920 characters, U+0080 to U+07FF, represent the rest of the characters used by almost all Latin-script alphabets as well as Greek, Cyrillic, Coptic, Armenian, Hebrew, Arabic, Syriac, Thaana and N'Ko.
+Characters in this range require 16 bits to encode in both UTF-8 and UTF-16, and 32 bits in UTF-32.
+For U+0800 to U+FFFF, the remaining characters in the Basic Multilingual Plane and capable of representing the rest of the characters of most of the world's living languages, UTF-8 needs 24 bits to encode a character while UTF-16 needs 16 bits and UTF-32 needs 32.
+Code points U+010000 to U+10FFFF, which represent characters in the supplementary planes, require 32 bits in UTF-8, UTF-16 and UTF-32.

-Therefore a file is shorter in UTF-8 than in UTF-16 if there are more ASCII code points than there are code points in the range U+0800 to U+FFFF.
-A surprising result is that real-world documents written in languages that use characters only in the high range are still often shorter in UTF-8, due to the extensive use of spaces, digits, punctuation, newlines, html markup, and embedded words and acronyms written with Latin letters.
-UTF-32 is always longer unless there are no code points less than U+10000.
+A file is shorter in UTF-8 than in UTF-16 if there are more ASCII code points than there are code points in the range U+0800 to U+FFFF.
+Advocates of UTF-8 as the preferred form argue that real-world documents written in languages that use characters only in the high range are still often shorter in UTF-8 due to the extensive use of spaces, digits, punctuation, newlines, HTML or XML markup (e.g. in docx or odt files), and embedded words and acronyms written with Latin letters.
+UTF-32, by contrast, is always longer unless there are no code points less than U+10000.

 All printable characters in UTF-EBCDIC use at least as many bytes as in UTF-8, and most use more, due to a decision made to allow encoding the C1 control codes as single bytes.
 For seven-bit environments, UTF-7 is more space efficient than the combination of other Unicode encodings with quoted-printable or base64 for almost all types of text (see "Seven-bit environments" below).